kontent-ai/management-sdk-net/README.md

   </ItemGroup>
 ```

-By default, it'll load the necessary info (package name + version) from your assembly.
-If you want to customize it, please use one of the other constructors:
+By default, it will load the necessary info (package name + version) from your assembly.
+If you want to customize it, please use one of the constructors:

 ```c#
 // You specify the name, the version is extracted from the assembly